How to Celebrate in Denmark | Etiquette and Cultural Misunderstandings

 Note: If you want to play the traditional Danish almond game (mandelgave), add a whole peeled almond to the Risalamande; whoever gets the whole almond wins a small prize.

 Before I even moved to Denmark, I followed Laura’s Blog – The Copenhagen Tales.
-A German living here, I loved her clean, concise posts and gorgeous pictures.
+As a German living here, I loved her clean, concise posts and gorgeous pictures.
 Here, Laura takes us to the Danish Julefrokost – or Christmas lunch – which includes a litany of dishes and courses.
 But she’s shared her favorite – curried herring – which she believes doesn’t get the credit it deserves.
 Make your own karrysild this year.
 Go on!
 It’s good!

 When it comes to Danish Christmas food, herring is somewhat inevitable.
 No classic Danish julefrokost (Christmas lunch) would be complete without different types of sild (herring) – pickled, fried, or in a creamy sauce.
-Among Danes and expats alike, opinions are divided: some despise herring, while others, me included, absolutely love it and look forward to the couple of times a year we get to enjoy it.
+Among Danes and ex-pats alike, opinions are divided: some despise herring, while others, me included, absolutely love it and look forward to the couple of times a year we get to enjoy it.
 My personal favorite is karrysild, pickled herring in a creamy curry sauce, served on a slice of rye bread and often topped with an egg.
 Here’s my Danish grandma-in-law’s family recipe for traditional karrysild:

 1 glass pickled herring (3 fillets)